 Windsor Terrace Commerce & Culture

 Windsor Terrace wasn’t called “Windsor Terrace” until a March 1854 news article advertising a building auction, at which point the neighborhood of 30 people spread over 12 houses began to grow.
 However, despite this expansion, it retains and attracts people with the feel of a small-town community beyond the big city.
-You can count on restaurants and bars to be local establishments that serve top-notch food and drink.
-Many little charms and quirks await, like the last remaining stable near Prospect Park (Kensington Stables), the c.1896 Romanesque Revival firehouse complete with lookout tower, and a two-story house randomly sandwiched between apartment buildings on Prospect Park SW.
-And while cemeteries might typically be considered a downside, Green-Wood is positively picturesque and historical; its gorgeous 478 acres serve as the final resting home of many significant personalities, and a fitting locale to watch the sun set over Brooklyn.
+You can count on restaurants and bars to be local establishments serving superb food and drink.
+Many little charms and quirks await, like the last remaining stable near Prospect Park (Kensington Stables), a c.1896 Romanesque Revival firehouse complete with a lookout tower, and a two-story house randomly sandwiched between apartment buildings on Prospect Park SW.
+And while cemeteries might typically be considered a downside, Green-Wood is positively picturesque and historical; its gorgeous 478 acres serve as the final resting home of many significant personalities and a fitting locale to watch the sun set over Brooklyn.